okva/flightfinder/README.md

 This application uses airports and flight database taken from https://openflights.org/data.html.
 Airports and routes from this page are used to generate own files.
 Distances between airports are calculated using <b>Haversine formula</b>.
 During generation duplicate flights are removed, only connection between airports is important.
 Database contains 7543 airports and 36528 unique routes.
 With this limited set of data I got 1ms pure calculation speed with 6 stops.

 ## Dijkstra
+For every stop we have full list of airports.
+Each airport has information about how we got there and total distance.
+When we reach to the end, we can backtrack the fastest route.

 ![Diagram](https://github.com/okva/flightfinder/blob/master/dijdiagram.png)